 Please contact DSPS for any questions or support with the DSPS application at 559-442-8237.

-The best way to access SCCCD email, Self Service, and Canvas (the college’s main Learning Management System) is to follow the instructions found on the Technology Help webpage to log into My Portal accessed from the Fresno City College website.
+The best way to access faculty SCCCD email, Self Service, and Canvas (the college’s Learning Management System) is to follow the instructions found on the Technology Help webpage to log into My Portal accessed from the Fresno City College main website.
 The Technology Help webpage also lists several help desk numbers for additional support.
 Instructors can get 24/7 assistance by calling 559-499-6072, for employee/faculty password reset call 559-443-8670, or for Canvas and Self Service access contact the district office at 559-244-4357.

-Dual enrollment instructors, in addition to the high school facilitators, should enroll in the Canvas “course” Virtual Hub for Faculty.
+Dual enrollment instructors, in addition to the high school facilitators, should enroll in the Canvas training “course” Virtual Hub for Faculty.
 Note: You may have to request access to the Hub from Tech Support the first time you try to sign in.
 There is a wealth of information, including guides for key points of the semester such as beginning and end of the semester pointers and videos.
 There are also links to 24/7 Canvas support for questions, digital tools, and a service ticket request to meet individually for support from the Fresno City College Distance Education office.
-In addition to this resource, the SCCCD Support Center has several articles and FAQs related to Canvas, Self Service, email, labs, and technology.
+In addition to this resource, the SCCCD Support Center has several articles and FAQs related to Canvas, email, labs, and technology.

 Username: Students can log in using their seven-digit ID number for the username.
 The password will be the same one students use for email, Canvas, Self-Service, and Wi-Fi.